W

 Pigeon droppings contain a fungus called Cryptococcus which, if inhaled, can cause infection in susceptible individuals.

-Infection has been confirmed as a “contributing factor” to the death of a child in a Glasgow hospital.
+An infection has been confirmed as a “contributing factor” to the death of a child in a Glasgow hospital.

 The child was being treated at Queen Elizabeth University Hospital when it appeared he had caught a fungus called Cryptococcus.